Deutsche Version "Back To The Future"-Fanmeeting... Supercar meets time machine!

 » Photogallery about the gullwing

 The unit with the buttons for Turbo Boost & Co. comes from Wassim Razzouk from Jordan.
 The quality could be better, but it was quite cheap.
-I'm not sure, if I can use it in my car, since I have to drive the car with a round steering wheel.
-So there is less space behind it and there must be done some body work to the item.
+I had to cut some depth, because in 99% of the time, I'm driving with a round steering wheel, which provides less space for the switchpod.

 » Photogallery about the switchpod